ShunyaoLiang/oracle/README.md

 <div align="center">
 	<h1>Oracle</h1>
 	<p>
-		A digital version of the strategy card game
+		A proof-of-concept for a digital version of the strategy card game
 		<a href="https://oraclecardgame.com/">Oracle</a>! for the CSESoc
 		Personal Projects Competition.
 	</p>